2022 RFP Trends & Benchmarks

 Similarly, Manufacturing companies were the industry found most likely to have a sales-led proposal process—38% of them follow this path.
 Similarly, out of all industries, they were found to have the lowest win rates.

 The increase of proposal teams owning the RFP process.

 Small Companies Have Average Team Size of 5 People

 Small & Midsize companies tend to have the smallest teams, as well as the lowest win rates.
 Although team size may impact their decreased chance of winning, it’s not the only contributing cause.
-Smaller companies are also less likely to have resources like RFP software at their disposal.
+Smaller companies are also less likely to have resources like RFP software or RFI software at their disposal.
 They also lack the name recognition of larger competitors.

 Manageable Stress Levels = Faster Work and More Wins